About

 “I was first very reluctant to use this platform, because part of me is a really traditional academic who likes to write texts, but this has really opened my eyes.
 I realized we can present new ideas, for this we can use Zoom, we can use Google Docs, we can publish a letter in a newspaper, but the communication aspect is completely different. (...)
 Hopefully, we can chat with one another, this is really amazing.
 I will use this platform for my classes.” - Dr. Lev Manovich

-Distant.Gallery has previously received funding from the Mondriaan Fund, the Cultuurfonds and the Creative Industries Fund NL.
+Distant.Gallery has received funding from the Mondriaan Fund, the Cultuurfonds, Creative Industries Fund NL and Cultuurloket DigitALL.

 Organizations and projects we have partnered with: